 The emissary felt the earth shifting beneath his feet.
 Saba had figured out the truth about him and the daughters of the immortals.
 To try to prove her wrong was futile and would achieve nothing except provoking her anger.
 The best course of action was to remain silent and neither affirm nor disaffirm her belief.
 ‘I will do as you wish,’ the emissary said, with a look of utter defeat.
 ‘But is war what you want?’

 ‘War is what we must be prepared for, emissary.
 We don’t seek it.
 We don’t chase it.
 We certainly don’t relish it.
 But we must be ready for it.
-And that,’ she paused for emphasis, leaning forward and looking hard at the emissary, ‘is the reality of mortal life…’
+And that,’ she paused for emphasis, leaning forward and looking directly at the emissary’s eyes, ‘is the reality of mortal life…’